-Figure~\ref{fig:swapPredictor} depicts the predicted memory limit and the measured limit for a single layer group.
-The measured limit was determined using the setup in Section~\ref{section:setup} by decreasing the memory constraint in 1 Megabyte increments until swaps were observed.
-Figure~\ref{fig:swapPredCut} shows the predicted values against the measured values for the MAFAT configurations with a cut at layer 8 and a $2\times2$ bottom tiling strategy.
-The predictor still performs well.
+Figure~\ref{fig:swapPredictor} depicts the predicted memory limit and the measured limit for a single layer group and for the MAFAT configurations with a cut at layer 8 and a $2\times2$ bottom tiling strategy.
+The measured limit was determined using the setup in Section~\ref{section:results} by decreasing the memory constraint in 1 Megabyte increments until swaps were observed.
+The predictor performs well in both cases.

-\section{Configuration Algorithm}
+\subsection{Configuration Algorithm}

-To determine the ideal MAFAT configuration, Algorithm~\ref{algo:getConfig} performs a search over a subset of the configuration space.
+To determine the ideal MAFAT configuration, Algorithm~\ref{algo:getConfig} performs a greedy search over a subset of the configuration space to find the configuration with the fewest tiles.
 Its goal is to return a near-optimal configuration of the network such that the end latency will be as small as possible.
 The inputs to the algorithm are the layer parameters and the memory limit.
 The relevant layer parameters are width ($W_l$), height ($H_l$), filter size ($F_l$), stride ($S_l$), and the total number of layers to be fused ($n$).
-The vector of potential cuts ($Cuts$) is specific to YOLOv2, due to the location of the maxpool layers.
-The restriction of the search space is based on a manual search of the configuration space and best results in that space.
+The vector of potential cuts ($Cuts$) here is specific to YOLOv2, due to the location of the maxpool layers.
+A further restriction of the search space is based on a manual configuration.
 Specifically, no latency advantage was found for cuts at layer 4, and when there were cuts made, the best performing second layer group tiling was $2\times 2$.
-Therefore, the search can be simplified dramatically.
 The tiling strategies are also currently limited to even squares.
-The final restriction to the space is present on lines 9 and 10.
-It was observed that cuts at layer 12 and later with a large number of tiles developed more overlapped data and overhead than smaller cuts, and are never optimal.
-Thus, they are excluded from the search space.